rsha256/md-cs61a/headfirst/loops.md

 The result is the same.

 ## The `not` Keyword
-Now that we've gotten through a basic understanding of `while` loops, I want to quickly touch on a simple yet powerful keyword in Python: `not`.
-The purpose of this operator is to negate the condition it's applied to.
-For example:

-- `not True` is `False`
-- `not False` is `True`
-- `not x` is the opposite of `x`

-The last bit is especially useful.
+Remember the `not` operator from the Conditional Operators guide?
 Say now that instead of finding the greatest divisor, we want to find the smallest number than *doesn't* evenly divide `x`.
 We can write this like so:

 ```python
 x = 6